moxie0/AndroidPinning/README.md

 Android Pinning
 =================

-libpinning is a standalone Android library project that facilitates certificate pinning for SSL connections from Android apps, in order to minimize dependence on Certificate Authorities.
+AndroidPinning is a standalone Android library project that facilitates certificate pinning for SSL connections from Android apps, in order to minimize dependence on Certificate Authorities.

 CA signatures are necessary for *general purpose* network communication tools: things like web